 Last week, I had the opportunity to visit several communities affected by Ebola in Liberia and Guinea.
 While I saw clear signs of progress in terms of destigmatization and family support, we can’t for one second take our foot off the accelerator in pushing forward on our response to this crisis.
 There’s a long way to go until we reach zero cases.
 Here are some of my reflections from the trip.

-Each Friday, we share a selection of global health Tweets, infographics, stories, blog posts, videos and other content of note.
-For more, follow us @worldbankhealth.
+This week’s links include continuing global coverage of the Ebola crisis response.
+Each Friday, we share a selection of global health Tweets, infographics, blog posts, videos and more.
+Follow us @worldbankhealth.

 Today is World Habitat Day.
 Created almost 30 years ago, the day promotes adequate shelter for all.
 Why should this be mentioned in a blog on investing in health?
 Because adequate shelter, including access to safe water and sanitation, is essential for health.
 Several million people, many of them chidren, die from diarrheal diseases every year.
 Many of these deaths can be attributed to unsafe water, poor sanitation and poor hygiene.